 For the assessment of individual measures, electronic Delphi surveys were used to elicit expert ratings of the importance of each measure to the capability construct reflected in each subdomain.
 A visual analog scale (VAS) was used to elicit expert ratings of importance on an interval scale (where "0" indicates that the measure is "not important at all" to the subdomain and "10" indicates that it is "extremely important"), following methods that are well established for expert panel weighting processes.
 Experts were also given the option of check a box indicating "they do not know" how important the measure is to the subdomain.
-Delphi participants were given these instructions:
+Delphi participants were given these instructions (2016 Index, with virtually identical instructions given for the 2017 Index):